Statonwest/VR_Ambilight/README.md

 # VR Ambilight

+## To do

+- [ ] Better mounting of diffusion sheet

+- [ ] Reduce the glare on the lenses by adjusting diffusion sheet

+- [ ] Set Prismatik to only capture Steam VR window

+- [ ] Set autolaunch options of Prismatik and Steam VR

 ## Introduction

 The VR Ambilight is a project that enhances the immersive experience of virtual reality (VR) by creating dynamic ambient lighting that synchronizes with the on-screen content.
 This guide will walk you through the process of building your own VR Ambilight system.